xpatk/Grimoir/README.md

    USER_KEY=testuser
    USER_PSWD=testuser123

-   USER has READONLY rights.
+testuser has READONLY rights.
 Otherwise you need to set up a connection to your own database cluster.